TobiasPSP/psconfeu2025_scriptblock/README.md

-# psconfeu2025_scriptblock
+# psconf.eu2025: Small, Powerful, and soon your best friend: ScriptBlocks

-Materials for the PowerShell ScriptBlock Talk at psconf.eu 2025 in Malmö
+This repo serves as code base for the session.